 Eating poop is one of those behaviors that nearly all pet parents find revolting.

 Coprophagia, the scientific term for eating poop is more common in some breeds but no definitive causative agents have been identified.
 Even without a cause, we can begin to correct this nasty habit in puppies so they do not carry it onward towards adulthood.

 Just like humans, dogs fall into a continuum between introversion and extroversion, with the extremes on either end being the hardest to manage.

 Sometimes there is a genetic component, and other times something within the environment has either made her timid or added to her shyness.
+Training timid dogs also requires some additional skills you will want to use.
 Fortunately, there are ways to combat shyness and make your dog a happier, more confident pet.

 A lot of things that your pup does is incredibly cute.
 However, one habit that you probably aren’t too happy with is their tendency to tear your furniture up when you aren’t around.
 This isn’t just an annoying practice – it can also be a rather expensive one to boot!

 The good news is that you don’t have to put up with having your furniture in tatters.
-There are some tactics that you can use to correct this behavior.
+There are some tactics that you can use to correct your dog's destructive behavior.
 If you are interested in finding out just how to curb your pup’s unfortunate habits, this is what you need to do.

 Small dogs have more housebreaking difficulties than larger breed dogs.
 But just because the dog is small does not mean that potty training is impossible.
 It may take longer or may require a bit more effort on the part of the owner, but it can be accomplished.